 If you’re looking for a coffee substitute but don’t want to part with your morning caffeine, yerba mate is a good choice.

 Yerba mate is also loaded with beneficial plant compounds that act as antioxidants.
-In fact, some studies suggest it may be higher in antioxidants than green tea (16).
+In fact, some studies suggest it may have similar amounts of antioxidants as green tea (

-Additionally, it contains several minerals and vitamins, including riboflavin, thiamine, phosphorus, iron, calcium and vitamins C and E (16).
+Additionally, it contains several minerals and vitamins, including riboflavin, thiamine, phosphorus, iron, calcium and vitamins C and B6 (

 It has an acquired taste, which can be described as bitter or smokey.
 In the traditional method, yerba mate is prepared in a yerba mate gourd and consumed through a metal straw, adding water as you drink it.